Serfdom in Russia: Eighteenth and nineteenth centuries

 The Russian state also continued to support serfdom due to military conscription.
 The conscripted serfs dramatically increased the size of the Russian military during the war with Napoleon.
 With a larger military Russia achieved victory in the Napoleonic Wars and Russo-Persian Wars; this did not change the disparity between Russia and Western Europe, who were experiencing agricultural and industrial revolutions.
 Compared to Western Europe it was clear that Russia was at an economic disadvantage.
 European philosophers during the Age of Enlightenment criticized serfdom and compared it to medieval labor practices which were almost non-existent in the rest of the continent.
 Most Russian nobles were not interested in change toward western labor practices that Catherine the Great proposed.
 Instead they preferred to mortgage serfs for profit.
 Napoleon did not touch serfdom in Russia.
-What the reaction of the Russian peasantry would have been if he had lived up to the traditions of the French Revolution, bringing liberty to the serfs, is an intriguing question.
 In 1820, 20% of all serfs were mortgaged to state credit institutions by their owners.
 This was increased to 66% in 1859.

+To discuss the peasant question, Nicholas I successively created 9 secret committees, issued about 100 decrees aimed at mitigating serfdom, but did not affect its foundations.
+From 1833 it was not allowed to sell serfs at public auction "with the splitting of families", "to satisfy public and private debts", paying for them with serfs with their detachment from the land, as well as to transfer peasants into household serfs, taking away their plots.
+The right of landlords to exile peasants to Siberia at their discretion was restricted (1828).
+A decree on obliged peasants was issued (1842), according to which landlords could let their peasants go free, but peasants' plots were transferred not into ownership, but into the use of peasants, for which they had to perform duties in favour of the landlord.
+The landlords were given the right to let the peasants go free by mutual agreement with them (1844).
+The peasants of the landlord's estates sold at auction for the owner's debts were allowed to buy out at will (1847; in 1848–52 964 male peasants used the right).
+Emperor Nicholas I also banned the trade of African slaves in 1842, though there were almost no Russians who participated in it.